Se Habla Español

 Homeowners in New Mexico may share some of the liability for guests injured on their properties, but what if the injured person was not given permission to be on the private property in the first place?
 Whether it is a criminal who has broken into your home or a trespasser who has mistakenly found their way onto your property, it is important to know what your legal responsibilities are if an uninvited guest is injured on your property.
+Specific legal exceptions within the criminal trespass statute may apply, such as when landowners grant access to their properties for activities like hunting or fishing.

 New Mexico’s self-defense law, including the use of deadly force, can impact a property owner’s liability in cases involving intruders.